Masaichi Nagata: Film industry

-Born in Kyoto, Nagata attended the Ōkura Kōtō Shōgyō Gakkō (now Tokyo Keizai University), but left before graduating.
-He joined the Nikkatsu studio in 1925 and, after working as a location manager, rose to become head of production at the Daiei Kyoto studio.
+He joined the Nikkatsu studio in 1925 due to his relationships with the aforementioned Shōzō Makino and the Makino Family, and after working as a location manager, rose to become head of production at the Daiei Kyoto studio.
+As a fledgling handyman, Nagata was noticed for his eloquence and social skills, and was favored by notable figures (such as Yoshirō Fujimura, Nobuo Asaoka, Mochizuki Keisuke, and so on), and developed a relationship with the political world.
 Experiencing conflicts with the Nikkatsu president, he left the company in 1934, taking many Nikkatsu stars with him, to form Daiichi Eiga.
 While short-lived, that studio created such masterpieces as Kenji Mizoguchi's Sisters of the Gion (1936) and Osaka Elegy (1936).

 When Daiichi Eiga folded, Nagata became head of the Kyoto studio of Shinkō Kinema until the government reorganized the industry during World War Two.
 Against a government plan to combine the fiction film companies into two studios, Nagata fought hard for the alternative option of creating a third studio.
 His efforts resulted in the creation of the Daiei Motion Picture Company, where he first served as an executive.
 He rose to become president in 1947 and, apart from a brief period when he was purged by Occupation authorities, remained in that position until 1971.

 Under his reign, Daiei produced Akira Kurosawa's Rashomon (1950) and entered it in the Venice Film Festival, where it won the grand prize and became the first Japanese film to win an international award, thus introducing Japanese cinema to the world.
 Nagata also spurred the production of Teinosuke Kinugasa's Gate of Hell (1953), the first Japanese color film to be shown abroad, earning both an honorary Academy Award for Best Foreign Language Film and the Palme d'Or at the Cannes Film Festival.
 Nagata also produced such renowned films as Mizoguchi's Ugetsu (1953) and Sansho the Bailiff (1954), as well as Jokyo (1960) which was entered into the 10th Berlin International Film Festival.
 On the popular front, Nagata's Daiei was also known for such successful film series as the Zatoichi films starring Shintaro Katsu, the Sleepy Eyes of Death series featuring Raizō Ichikawa, and the Gamera movies.
-In early 1950s, Nagata attempted to export Japanese films to obtain foreign currencies for the post-war reconstruction of the Japanese economy; his later efforts to save the declining Japanese cinema resulted in the establishment of a governmental association to export Japanese films and to support productions of kaiju and tokusatsu genres in particular for foreign currencies.
+In the early 1950s, Nagata attempted to export Japanese films to obtain foreign currencies for the post-war reconstruction of the Japanese economy; his later efforts to save the declining Japanese cinema resulted in the establishment of a governmental association to export Japanese films and to support productions of kaiju and tokusatsu genres in particular for foreign currencies.
+For the Gamera franchise, Nagata produced the second film Gamera vs. Barugon, with the remainder of the Showa Gamera films produced instead by his son Hidemasa Nagata.